Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
 This command adheres to the standard.
 The command can be extended to specify another nameserver administrator than the authenticated user.

+Please note that IP addresses are required for domain names ending in '.dk'.

 ![Diagram of EPP create host][epp_create_host]

 The command can be used in two scenarios: